Membership & Leave Operations

 • Not a cryptographic leave.
 If the user wants forward secrecy on a context, they must leave the group containing it (which rotates the group key).

-leave_group — distributed, two-phase, no cascade
+leave_group — self-removal, no cascade

 New op